sitharth-r/rag-support/README.md

-# Hello-World
-This is my first contribution to an open source project!
+This is my first contribution to open source!